 In the clinical trial leading to its approval (PANORAMA-1), Farydak patients experienced nausea, 6% of which was serious enough to require hospitalization, while 26% of patients experienced vomiting, 7% of which was serious enough to require hospitalization or urgent intervention.

 Peripheral edema is accumulation of fluid that causes swelling, usually in the ankles, feet, and legs.
-This swelling is the result of the accumulation of excess fluid under the skin in the spaces within the tissues, or “interstitial” spaces.
-Peripheral edema can be a side effect of long-term use of anti-inflammatory medications (such as the corticosteroid dexamethasone), which increase fluid pressure from sodium and water retention, and thereby upset the balance of inflow and drainage of interstitial fluid.
+Peripheral edema can be a side effect of long-term use of anti-inflammatory medications (such as the corticosteroid dexamethasone).
 Peripheral edema can also result from many other causes, including immobility, obesity, varicose veins, cardiac, kidney, or liver dysfunction, gastrointestinal disorders, medications for diabetes such as insulin and pioglitazone, and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.
 Usually, peripheral edema affects both of the legs, ankles, and/or feet.
-If you have swelling in one leg only, you should tell your healthcare team immediately, as it might signal the presence of a blood clot.

 Low white blood cell count